VanOvermeire/dynamodb-helper/README.md

 ## TODO

-- support all values
+- support all values (now just numbers, strings and boolean partially)
-- delete call
 - batch write
 - batch read
-- help for query calls?
 - handle pagination (for query and batch)
 - own error handling
     - less use of expect, more Result